m110h/protopuddlepp/README.md

 # ProtoPuddle++
 A simulator of cells world.
-It is a remake of the original [ProtoPuddle](https://github.com/dem2k/Protopuddle) with an unique base of source code.
-You can watch a video about the project [here](https://www.youtube.com/watch?v=a0xYF_c3GrM).
+It is a remake of [ProtoPuddle](https://github.com/dem2k/Protopuddle)(you can watch a video about the project [here](https://www.youtube.com/watch?v=a0xYF_c3GrM)) with an unique base of source code.

 ## Third Party
 ProtoPuddle++ uses external projects enumerated below: